 A Definition of Attrition Rate

-A common attrition rate definition refers to employee or staff turnover, but in a broader sense, attrition rate is a calculation of the number of individuals or items that vacate or move out of a larger, collective group over a specified time frame.
+A standard attrition rate definition refers to employee or staff turnover.
+Still, in a broader sense, the attrition rate calculates the number of individuals or items that vacate or move out of a larger, collective group over a specified time frame.

-Attrition rate is also commonly referred to as churn rate.
-A term often used by human resources professionals to determine a company’s ability to retain employees, attrition rate is increasingly used in the marketing world as a figure that points to the company’s ability to retain customers or to project the number of new sales necessary to maintain the status quo, accounting for customer churn or customer attrition.
+The attrition rate is also commonly referred to as the churn rate.
+A term often used by human resources professionals to determine a company’s ability to retain employees, the attrition rate is increasingly used in the marketing world as a figure that points to the company’s ability to retain customers or to project the number of new sales necessary to maintain the status quo, accounting for customer churn or customer attrition.

 Calculating Attrition Rate: The Attrition Rate Formula

-It’s actually quite simple to calculate attrition rate.
+It’s quite simple to calculate the attrition rate.
 It’s generally expressed as a percentage of customers and typically on a monthly or annual basis.

 To calculate your customer attrition rate, use this simple attrition rate formula:

 Number of customers lost by the end of the period divided by the total number of customers at the beginning of the period.

 So as an example, to calculate the attrition rate for a company that had 650 customers at the beginning of the month and 600 customers at the end of the month, the attrition rate formula would be:

 Number of customers lost: 650 – 600 = 50 customers